tigerhead/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Resource code and step bu step desription in root folder: p4.ipynb
+Resource code and step by step description in root folder: p4.ipynb

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view)